Dentosal/pinecone/README.md

 Pinecone always assumes that deserialization target is correct.
 It is fully possible to deserialize into an incorrect type.
-However, this provides requires less space and is faster to decode speed.
+However, this requires less space and is faster to decode.

 ## Usage